-- ENA - Energy Networks Association of Australia
+- ENA - Energy Networks Australia

-The Energy Networks Association (ENA) is the peak national body representing gas and electricity distribution businesses throughout Australia.
+The Energy Networks Australia (ENA) is the peak national body representing gas and electricity distribution businesses throughout Australia.
 Energy networks are the lower pressure gas pipes and lower voltage electricity lines that distribute gas and electricity from energy transmission systems directly to the doorsteps of energy customers.

 - CIGRE - Committee On Large Electric Systems